tshepang/blog/content/computing/me loves new Git site design.rst

 like it was created in 1995.
 Note that `the old site`__ wasn't crap either, and was already pretty much modern, following the 'simple and bold' design trend I've witnessed in recent years.
-I'm jealous it's better than that of Mercurial__, my favorite.
+I'm jealous it's better than that of Mercurial__, my favorite VCS.

 __ http://git-scm.com/